Medically reviewed by Drugs.com. Last updated on Feb 1, 2021.

 How to prepare your dose of Emflaza oral suspension:

 Step 1.
-Remove the Emflaza oral suspension bottle and one of the oral dispensers from the carton.
+Remove the Emflaza oral suspension bottle and 1 of the oral dispensers from the carton.

 Step 2.
 Make sure the bottle cap is put on tightly and shake well before each use.
 See Figure B.

-Step 4.
 Check your dose in milliliters (mL) as prescribed by your healthcare provider.
 Find this number on the barrel of the oral dispenser.
-See Figure C.
+See Figure E.

 The oral dispenser only holds 1 mL of medicine at a time.
 If your dose is more than 1 mL, you will need to repeat Steps 5 through 8 using the same oral dispenser until your entire dose has been drawn from the bottle.

 Step 5.
-Push the plunger on the oral dispenser all the way down.
-Insert the oral dispenser into the upright bottle.
-See Figure D.
+Push the plunger of the oral dispenser all the way down.
+Insert the oral dispenser into the bottle adapter.
+See Figure F.

 Step 6.
-With the oral dispenser in the bottle, pull the plunger to the number of mL needed.
-See Figure E. Measure the medicine in mLs using the widest part of the plunger with the lines marked on the outside of the oral dispenser.
-Do not use the narrow tip on the end of the plunger to measure the dose.
+With the oral dispenser in the bottle adapter, carefully turn the bottle upside down.
+Slowly pull back on the plunger until the widest part of the plunger is at the line marking on the oral dispenser of the number of mL needed for your dose.
+See Figure G. Do not use the narrow tip on the end of the plunger to measure the dose.

-Step 10.
-Replace the cap tightly on the bottle.
-See Figure G.

 Step 11.
+Replace the cap tightly on the bottle by turning the cap in a clockwise direction (to the right).
+See Figure K.

+Step 12.
 Wash the oral dispenser after each use.
-The oral dispenser should be pulled apart by pulling back on the plunger and removing it from the barrel of the oral dispenser.
-See Figure H.
+The oral dispenser should be taken apart by pulling back on the plunger and removing it from the barrel of the oral dispenser.
+See Figure L.

-Step 12.
-After the barrel and plunger are dry, put it back together by pushing the plunger back into the barrel.
+Step 13.
+After the barrel and plunger are dry, put the oral dispenser back together by pushing the plunger back into the barrel.

 How should I store Emflaza oral suspension?